speeduino/wiki.js/Hardware_testing_page.md

 Spark Driver Output Test
 ------------------------

-CAUTION !!
-Use care when testing spark drivers with this feature.
+> **CRITICAL**  Use care when testing spark drivers with this feature.
 If you touch your HT circuit and it is activated by the spark driver you could receive a potentially lethal electric shock!!
 Leaving your coils charging for an excessively long period will cause them to overheat and may burn out!
+{.is-danger}

 Pressing "On" on the respective channel will activate that individual channels output driver stage.